Vorticode/solarite/docs/index.md

 #### Component Rendering Hierarchy

-When calling `render()` on a parent component:
+When a parent component renders:

-1. The code in the render() function is executed, which typically means the `h()` function  is executed to render itself and its children.
+1. Its `render()` function executes, typically calling `h()` to update itself and its children.
-2. For each child web component in the template (whether a Solarite web component or otherwise), Solarite calls that child's `render()` method, if it has one.
+2. For each child web component (whether a Solarite component or otherwise), `h()` then calls that child's `render()` method, if it exists.
-3. The child component receives its attributes as an object in the first argument of its `render()` function, and the boolean `changed` flag as its second argument.
+3. The child receives its attributes as an object (first argument) and a `changed` boolean (second argument).
-4. The child component can then decide whether to call the `h()` function to render itself and its children.
+4. The child then decides whether to call its own `h()` function to update.

-This allows each component to control its own rendering while maintaining a predictable data flow.

-In the above code, we alternatively could've created the `<notes-item>` element via the `new` keyword, but this is ill-advised.
-Doing so would cause all `NotesItem` components to be recreated on every render:
+In the example above, creating `<notes-item>` via `new` instead of its tag name is discouraged, as it would cause the component to be recreated on every render:

 ```JavaScript
 class NotesList extends HTMLElement {